 - short-term neurological problems, such as mental fogginess or memory loss

-A 2010 analysis of study results found that an increased risk of diabetes was the most common serious side effect of statins.
+A 2010 found that an increased risk of diabetes was the most common serious side effect of statins.
 Still, the risk is small and thought to be outweighed by the benefits.